Showing Up (in Sweatpants)

 • Want hands-on support for the 'life stuff' that they might have a hard time talking about (laundry, texts, remembering to eat food)

-• Feel disconnected from who they are and what they care about (like, didn’t you used to enjoy going outside?)
+• Feel disconnected from who they are and what they care about (wait, didn’t I used to like going outside?)

 • Want realistic support and encouragement for following through on tasks and getting back on their feet